vuolankoinen/jubilant-octo-umbrella/README.md

 # jubilant-octo-umbrella
-Playing with the **MNIST** hand written digit dataset and **R**:
+Playing with the **MNIST** hand written digit dataset:
-Trying out gradient descent, stochastic gradient descent and the ADAM algorithm for controlling the step sizes.
+Using logistic regression  to discern between digits '5' and '6' in MNIST.
+Fitting is done first using gradient descent, then using stochastic gradient descent and the ADAM algorithm for controlling the step sizes.
-These methods are used to discern between digits '5' and '6' in MNIST.